Democracy in Hong Kong: 19th century

-In 1856, then governor Sir John Bowring proposed that the constitution of the Legislative Council be changed to increase membership to 13 members, of whom five would be elected by landowners enjoying rents exceeding 10 pounds.
+In 1856, the then-governor Sir John Bowring proposed that the constitution of the Legislative Council be changed to increase membership to 13 members, of whom five would be elected by landowners enjoying rents exceeding 10 pounds.
 This attempt at an extremely limited form of democracy (there were only 141 such electors, of whom half were non-British) was rejected by the Colonial Office on the basis that Chinese residents had no respect "for the main principles upon which social order rests."

 Popular grassroots movements were regarded as being greatly discomforting by the authorities.
 When Asian workers rioted in 1884 after some of their number were fined for refusing to work for French traders, the Peace Preservation Ordinance was enacted, outlawing membership of any organisation deemed "incompatible with the peace and good order of the colony".
 Censorship was imposed on the press.

 Hong Kong's non-elites repeatedly demonstrated their political engagement.
 They showed their unwillingness to come under government controls and took strike action frequently to protect their freedoms.
 General and coolie strikes erupted in 1844, 1858, 1862, 1863, 1872, 1888 and 1894.

 In June 1896, then governor Sir William Robinson sought the direct views of residents on the proposed membership of the Sanitary Board.
 In the plebiscite taken of British residents, which excluded members of the Imperial and Civil Services, the vast majority favoured a board with a majority of members elected by residents.
 The plebiscite was seen by the Secretary of State as a threat to the Crown colony status of Hong Kong and ignored.
 Robinson flatly rejected it despite having initiated it, concluding that direct administration of the services could be "more effectively dealt with" by government than by an elected board.